Pedestrian fatalities hit four-decade high in 2021: These states recorded the most

 California

 California saw the most pedestrian deaths, with 958 deaths recorded.
-The figure marks a 6 percent decrease from 2020, when the state reported 1,026 pedestrian deaths, however, giving it the largest decrease in the number of deaths on foot in a year’s time.
+The figure marks a 6% decrease from 2020, when the state reported 1,026 pedestrian deaths, however, giving it the largest decrease in the number of deaths on foot in a year’s time.

 Florida

-The Sunshine State saw a 25 percent increase in deaths on foot in a year at 899 deaths, making it the state with the largest jump in the number of pedestrian deaths.
+The Sunshine State saw a 25% increase in deaths on foot in a year at 899 deaths, making it the state with the largest jump in the number of pedestrian deaths.

 Texas